ashokas058/Logger/README.md

-**Logger** App -Onclient Request
+**Logger** App -Onclient Request\
-Platform-Android
+Platform-Android\
-compileSdkVersion- 28
+compileSdkVersion- 28\

-Tested-Redmi note 8
+Tested-Redmi note 8\

-The project builds on the purpose of collecting receiving **MissedCalls** to a Remote DataBase.
+The project builds on the purpose of collecting receiving **MissedCalls** to a Remote DataBase\

-It having Foreground Service which will be manually activated/Deactivated depends on needs.
+It having Foreground Service which will be manually activated/Deactivated depends on needs\

 <p align="center">
 <img src="https://github.com/ashokas058/Logger/blob/master/Screenshots/Loger_home.png"